19 Nov Fascia – Connecting you from Head to Toe

 What is Fascia?

-Fascia is the connective tissue that wraps up every cell in the body.
+Fascia is the connective tissue that wraps up every cell in our body, and connects every cell.

 It makes up cell membranes, connects muscle fibres, ligaments, tendons, joint capsules etc. It connects us from head to toe in a series of slings.
-See images.
-It is made up of collagen fibres and an extracellular matrix (gel like substance the collagen is within).
-The Extracellular matrix (ECM) contains all the precursor cells to lay down more fibre, it provides water, anti-inflammatory substances, inflammatory substances and much more.
-Keeping it healthy with what we eat, drink and do is imperative.
+See images below.
+It is made up of collagen fibres contained within a gel-like substance.
+This gel substance is called the extracellular matrix (ECM) and contains all the precursor cells to lay down more fibre.
+It provides lubrication, anti-inflammatory substances (and inflammatory substances) and sends messages as well – a process we are just learning about.
+Keep your fascia healthy by eating fresh unprocessed foods, drinking fresh water and herbal teas and exercising (esp stretching) regularly.

 How is fascia made stronger?

-The fibres around our muscles and tendons form a kind of mesh; when the fibres in the mesh are aligned they are stronger than when they are arranged in a haphazard way like felt.
-When we exercise (including weights and stretching) the tissues align giving them greater tensile strength, when we are sedentary, they look like felt and are not as strong when a force is applied.
+The fibres around our muscles and tendons form a kind of mesh; when the fibres in the mesh are aligned they are stronger than when they are arranged in a haphazard way.
+When they are strained or torn they form adhesions as shown in the diagram here.
+When we exercise the tissues align better, giving them greater tensile strength and flexibility.
+When we are sedentary, they are less aligned and are not as strong.

 Some interesting research findings.

-- When we are sedentary our fascia becomes aligned like felt, having less tensile strength
+- When we are sedentary our fascia becomes clumped and haphazard giving it less functional strength

 What does the latest research tell us about building soft tissue resilience?